Sumatra squall: Effects

 Along the Straits of Malacca, one of the world's most important shipping lanes, the gusty winds of Sumatra squalls make the narrow strait difficult to navigate, which could result in maritime accidents.
 A letter published in the Quarterly Journal of the Royal Meteorological Society in 1923 noted that boats in the Straits of Malacca were blown ashore by Sumatra squalls.
 Sumatra squalls are also responsible for significant lightning activity over the strait.
+The wind shear associated with squalls can pose a risk to nearby aircraft, especially during landing or takeoff, as the airspeed becomes challenging to control.

 Accurately predicting the development of Sumatra squalls is difficult as the relatively small size of Sumatra squalls make them difficult for conventional weather models to resolve.
 Individual forecasters subjectively assessing the outputs of various regional- and global-scale models and analysing real-time observations can have moderately accurate results, though the process is slow and laborious.

 Frequency

 A 2016 paper by Lo and Orton used data on 1,337 Sumatra squalls affecting Singapore from January 1988 to December 2009 to compile a climatology of Sumatra squalls.
 They found that Sumatra squalls occur most commonly during the inter-monsoon periods (April–May and October–November) with an average of seven squalls a month, and slightly less frequently during the southwest monsoon (June–September), with an average of six a month.
 In comparison, approximately 2.5 squalls per month are observed during the northeast monsoon from December to March.
-Sumatra squalls observe a clear diurnal pattern and are much more likely to occur in the predawn hours (12:00 a.m. to 6:00 a.m.
-UTC+8) and morning (6:00 a.m. to 12:00 p.m.
-UTC+8); over half the squalls observed made landfall in Singapore between 3:00 a.m. and 8:00 a.m. local time.
+Sumatra squalls observe a clear diurnal pattern and are much more likely to occur in the predawn hours (12 a.m. to 6 a.m.
+UTC+8) and morning (6 a.m. to 12 p.m.
+UTC+8); over half the squalls observed made landfall in Singapore between 3 a.m. and 8 a.m. local time.

 Fewer squalls are observed during El Niño years, such as 1997 and 2015.
 This is due to reduced convection over the Western Pacific Ocean and Southeast Asia, resulting in a weaker southwest monsoon.
 Conversely, La Niña events may result in more frequent Sumatra squalls.
 The Madden–Julian oscillation, despite its influence on thunderstorm activity in the tropics, has no effect on the frequency of Sumatra squalls, though it may serve to enhance their intensity.
 The presence of tropical cyclones over the South China Sea can serve to increase the frequency of Sumatra squalls by shifting the prevailing winds to the west or southwest.